divelab/AIRS/OpenProt/README.md

 # OpenProt

-This is the folder for our works in DIVE lab including Protein Prediction and Generation tasks.
+This is the folder for our AI for Protein works in DIVE lab including Protein Prediction and Generation tasks.
 Stay tuned for updates.